AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/caching.md

 ### Cookie storage

 MSAL Browser can be configured to use cookies for storing temporary authentication artifacts.
-This is useful for apps that need to support older browsers such as Internet Explorer.
+This option allows you to support browsers that may clear local/session storage during redirect-based login flows (e.g. Internet Explorer, Firefox in private mode).
 Note that when this option is chosen, tokens themselves are still stored in browser or memory storage.
 Please refer to [configuration](./configuration.md#cache-config-options) for more.

 ### Security